 Our Basement Extension Cost Guide

-We got in touch with six basement extension companies based in the south-east of the UK and asked them for an estimate to create a basement beneath our 3-bed property.
+In early 2022, we got in touch with six basement extension companies based in the south-east of the UK and asked them for an estimate to create a basement beneath our 3-bed property.

 The figures below are the average of the prices given to us.